How do I get my bill?

 All bills are online and viewable in PASS.
 Bills are produced once per month.
 Each student will receive and email in his/her UW-Platteville email account notifying him/her of the bill.
 Students can grant guest access to their accounts.

 If you change your schedule you should check your account balance online or contact the Cashier’s Office.
 Failure to view your account online will not excuse you from payment deadlines.

-If your account is overpaid and has a credit balance, your refund will be processed through Higher One.
-You will choose whether to direct deposit funds to your current checking or savings account, or to a new account you create with Higher One.
-If you don’t wish to have your refund direct deposited, then after 21 days, Higher One will mail you a paper refund check to the home address in the PASS system.
+If your account is overpaid and has a credit balance, your refund will be processed through Bank Mobile.
+You will choose whether to direct deposit funds to your current checking or savings account, or to a new account you create with Bank Mobile.
+If you don’t wish to have your refund direct deposited, then after 21 days, Bank Mobile will mail you a paper refund check to the home address in the PASS system.